Important facts about sleep apnea and how it could be affecting you.

 Greg Baumgartner, a personal injury attorney, states, “Because of the many […] fatal accidents involving drowsy drivers, the Federal Motor Carrier Safety Administration has taken upon itself to study sleep apnea and take steps to educate both motor carriers and commercial drivers.”

 Education about and treatment of OSA will be the primary solutions to this health risk, so here a few OSA symptoms you should be aware of:

 - Concentration issues

 - Memory trouble

 If you or someone you know is experiencing these symptoms, remember, sleep apnea is treatable.

 At TMJ and Sleep Solutions of Alabama, we work closely with board certified sleep physicians to get patients diagnosed and treated for sleep breathing disorders.
 We know every case is different and provide dental sleep devices as an alternative treatment for CPAP intolerant patients.
-If you or someone you know is experiencing these symptoms, remember, OSA is treatable and be sure to contact us.
+If you are experiencing issues with sleep be sure to contact us.